Just-Me-22/1password-Raycast-Extension-for-Windows./README.md

 Search and browse your 1Password items.
 Filter by vault or category, and quickly copy credentials.

 ### Generate Password
-Generate secure passwords with customizable length and character sets.
+Generate secure passwords with configurable length and character sets.

 ### Manage Vaults
-View all your 1Password vaults and browse items within each vault.
+List your 1Password vaults and inspect vault details.

 ## License